 What should I do if I move or change my name?

-If you move during your commission, you must notify the Office of the Secretary of the Commonwealth by completing the Change of Contact Information form from the Secretary's website.
+If you move during your commission, you must update your information in your account on the Office of the Secretary of the Commonwealth’s website.

 How do I renew my Notary commission in Virginia?